ctopherngoc/Domination-Focus-Game/README.md

 This implementation of the game with a 6x6 board.
 The traditional game has 16 extra board space (four on each board side.)

-Prerequisites
+**Prerequisites:**
-Before you begin, ensure you have met the following requirements:
+</br>Before you begin, ensure you have met the following requirements:

-You have installed the latest version of Python and/or Python IDE such as Pycharm or Atom.
+</br>You have installed the latest version of Python and/or Python IDE such as Pycharm or Atom.
 </br>You have a Windows or Mac machine (have not tried with Linux).
 </br>You have read documentation for this project.
 </br>You have read rule-set/how to play the Domination Focus Game (stated below).